Website Manager

 OVERVIEW

-*Note: All 11- and 12-year-olds who register for Majors will be eligible to be drafted by an Intermediate (50/70) team.
-Any 10- or 11-year-olds not selected in the Intermediate or Majors drafts will be added to the draft pool for the AAA division.
+*Note: All 11- and 12-year-olds registering for Majors can be drafted by an Intermediate (50/70) team.
+Any 10- or 11-year-olds not selected in the Intermediate or Majors drafts will be added to the AAA draft pool.

 Q: What equipment do I need to provide for my Majors player?

 A: The league will provide team hats and jerseys.
-Players will be responsible for having the following items:
+Players must have:

 Bat (see USA bat requirement info below)